marc0tjevp/Blue-Jeans/README.md

 To add a banner image to an article, you have to add a custom field.
 To do this log in to the admin panel and go to Extend > Custom Fields > Create a new Field.

 The type must be post, field must be image.
-The Unique key is article_image, but you can change it in posts.php.
+The Unique key is `article_image`, but you can change it in `posts.php`.
 You can give it any label you like.
 When done, you can upload an image when making/editing an article.

 # Code Highlighting

 ![Code Highlighting](highlight.png)

 To highlight code, the theme makes use of [Highlight.js](https://github.com/isagalaev/highlight.js).
 To enable it, you have to create a site variable.
 To add this, log in to the admin panel and go to Extend > Site Variables > Create a new variable.
-The name must be code_highlighting, you can set it either true or false.
+The name must be `code_highlighting`, you can set it either true or false.

 # Emoji's